CeliaSomlai/zerowastelivinginleipzig/en/_posts/2020-12-11-christmas.md

 #### Experiences

 I really like to give <strong>vouchers</strong> for experiences.
-It can be something self created or commercialized.
+It can be something self-created or commercialized.

 Some ideas for self-made vouchers - special lockdown edition:
 - Nature walk with nice hot tea or mulled wine in a thermos (just be aware that consuming alcohol in public will not be legal during the [Christmas lockdown](https://www.bbc.com/news/world-europe-55292614)
-- Treasure hunt through the city, great fun with kids!
+- A treasure hunt through the city, great fun with kids!
 - Family craft beer tasting.
-Again I am not being paid or affiliated or anything, I share all the eco initiatives that I come across.
+Again I am not being paid or affiliated or anything, I share all the eco-initiatives that I come across.
 Rettergut teamed up with the Brewdog and came up with a New England IPA - [PLANET A - RETTERBIER](https://www.doerrwerk.de/rettergut/243/planet-a-retterbier) where they use not-so-perfect peaches and unsold bread to brew the beer.

 Some ideas for commercial vouchers:
 - Rent board games from [Ludothek](https://www.ludothek.de/gutscheine/spieleverleih/gutscheine) in Leipzig
 - Discovering city of Leipzig with [Leipzig Card](https://www.leipzig.travel/en/offers/welcome-cards/leipzig-cards/)
-- You can also surprise one of your loved ones with a membership to the [Leipziger Zoo](https://www.zoo-leipzig.de/zoobesuch-planen/preise-tickets/#accordion-section22), the [Leipzig Opera](https://www.oper-leipzig.de/de/service-preise)  or cinemas, museums or theatres.
+- You can also surprise one of your loved ones with a membership to the [Leipziger Zoo](https://www.zoo-leipzig.de/zoobesuch-planen/preise-tickets/#accordion-section22), the [Leipzig Opera](https://www.oper-leipzig.de/de/service-preise)  or cinemas, museums or theaters.
 - Or a super Zero Waste program - surprise someone or even yourself with an early bird ticket to the next [Zero Waste Berlin Festival](https://zerowasteberlinfestival.com/a-sustainable-xmas-for-the-planet/#buyticket) that will take place next summer at Malzfabrik.
 You will find me there, for sure!

 <strong>Donating</strong> for a good cause on someone’s behalf can also be a nice present.
 Here is some local ideas that I found: